Frank Butcher: Reception

 Frank remains one of EastEnders best-loved characters and many associate him with a 'golden era of the square'.
 Following Mike Reid's death in 2007, BBC series controller, John Yorke, commented "Frank Butcher was one of a select group of truly great EastEnders' characters and the skill with which Mike Reid played him made him one of the most popular and well-loved of all."

-In a Radio Times poll of over 5,000 people in 2004, 13 percent chose Frank Butcher as the soap character they were most happy to see return.
-He came third in the poll, behind EastEnders' Den Watts (32 percent) and Sharon Watts (21 percent).
-Twelve percent of viewers disagreed, as Frank also polled fourth place when viewers were asked "which soap character was it a bad idea to bring back?", coming behind Coronation Street's Bet Lynch (28 percent), EastEnders Den Watts (28 percent), and Coronation Street's Liz McDonald (14 percent).
+In a Radio Times poll of over 5,000 people in 2004, 13 per cent chose Frank Butcher as the soap character they were most happy to see return.
+He came third in the poll, behind EastEnders' Den Watts (32 per cent) and Sharon Watts (21 per cent).
+Twelve per cent of viewers disagreed, as Frank also polled fourth place when viewers were asked "which soap character was it a bad idea to bring back?", coming behind Coronation Street's Bet Lynch (28 per cent), EastEnders Den Watts (28 per cent), and Coronation Street's Liz McDonald (14 per cent).

-A comic scene that saw the character seduce Pat by arriving on her doorstep in nothing but a revolving bow-tie has been voted the fifth Top Soap Moment in a five poll in 2004 and he was also voted the seventh most popular King of Soaps in a Channel 4 poll in 2002.
+A comic scene that saw the character seduce Pat by arriving on her doorstep in nothing but a revolving bow-tie has been voted the fifth Top Soap Moment in a five poll in 2004, and he was also voted the seventh most popular King of Soaps in a Channel 4 poll in 2002.
 In addition, Frank is fondly remembered for his unique style of cockney slang.
-A term "dry slap" that Reid introduced into the character's dialogue has transitioned and is now utilised in British culture as a noun to describe a punch.
+A term "dry slap" that Reid introduced into the character's dialogue has transitioned, and is now utilised in British culture as a noun to describe a punch.